bcanfield/ai-quiz-automation/docs/ADAPTING.md

 # Adapting the Tool

-How to configure quiz-helper for different quiz websites.
+How to configure ai-quiz-automation for different quiz websites.

 ## The Core Concept

-Quiz-helper is designed to be site-agnostic.
+Ai-quiz-automation is designed to be site-agnostic.
 It works by locating elements on the page using CSS selectors.
 To adapt it for a new quiz site, you simply need to identify the right selectors.

 ## Step-by-Step Guide